gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 _Component prop: `"tracedSVG"`.
 Resolver prop: `TRACED_SVG`_

 This generates a simplified, flat SVG version of the source image, which it displays as a placeholder.
-This works well for images with simpel shapes or that include transparency.
+This works well for images with simple shapes or that include transparency.

 ### Output formats